Sneddo/Powershell/README.md

 Powershell-VMware
 =================

-Collection of Powershell scripts for VMware
+Personal Collection of Powershell scripts for VMware